Hong Kong cleans up greasy beaches after palm oil spill

 Hong Kong comprises more than 200 islands with glittering bays, but there are increasing concerns about pollution and rubbish blighting its shores.

-On Pui O beach, on the island of Lantau, cleaners raked through the famous black sand today morning retrieving lumps of palm oil mixed with other trash, from plastic water bottles to children’s toys.
+On Pui O beach, on the island of Lantau, cleaners raked through the famous black sand, retrieving lumps of palm oil mixed with other trash, from plastic water bottles to children's toys.

-One 61-year-old surfer, who gave his name as Simon and is a regular at the beach, said there was still oil in the water.
+One 61-year-old surfer, who gave his name as Simon and is a regular at the beach, said there was still oil in the sea.

 “It got under my feet and on my board.
 It's all slippery,” he told AFP.